-This course will give the student knowledge and understanding of administrative procedures and systems.
+Credit Hrs: 1 Lecture Hrs: 15 Lab Hrs: 5 This course will give the student knowledge and understanding of medical office administrative procedures and electronic health records.

-MA1118 Medical History and Vital Signs
+MA1218 Medical History and Vital Signs

-This course will give the student knowledge on how to properly interview a patient, take a patient history, and properly document patient information, including EMRs/EHRs.
-This course will also give the student the knowledge of how to accurately perform vital signs and measurements.
+Lecture Hrs: 15 Credit Hrs: 1 Lab Hrs: 5 This course will give the student knowledge of how to properly interview a patient, record a patient history, and properly document patient information, including EMR/EHR usage.
+This course will provide the student with the knowledge to accurately perform and assess vital signs, height, weight, BMI, and other measurements.
+The specialty of Geriatrics will also be discussed.